 - The income tax that the director owes on the money taken out from the firm

-- Liabilities arising from transactions where businesses get benefits at the expense of creditors.
-E.g. selling assets of the insolvent firm less than they are worth.
+- Liabilities arise from transactions where businesses get benefits at the expense of creditors.
+E.g., selling assets of the insolvent firm for less than they are worth.

-It is the responsibility of directors to approve annual accounts and sign the balance sheet.
+The directors are responsible for approving annual accounts and signing the balance sheet.

-Directors have the right to get all the internal information of company affairs to carry out their jobs effectively.
+Directors have the right to get all the internal information on company affairs to carry out their jobs effectively.